AtharvaKumar/GenAI/README.md

 # Generative AI AAT component

-This repository contains a Jupyter Notebook / Google collab submitted as part of the AAT component of subject **Introduction to Generative AI**.
+This repository contains a Jupyter Notebook / Google colab submitted as part of the AAT component of subject **Introduction to Generative AI**.

+CLick on the button below to run this in Google Colab:

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AtharvaKumar/GenAI/blob/main/GenAi_AAT.ipynb)